-Study to Become a Naturopathic Doctor
+Study To Become a Naturopathic Doctor

 Including functional medicine principles in the UWS naturopathic doctor program distinguishes it from other NMD programs.
 Naturopathic medicine and functional medicine are science-based, patient-centered approaches to achieving and maintaining health by addressing the root cause, not just suppressing symptoms.
 Functional medicine’s focus on the biochemical and genetic individuality, and the diet and nutrition of each patient, integrates well with the full range of assessments and treatment modalities of naturopathic medicine.

-The field of naturopathic medicine has shown continuing demand due to increased importance on preventative medicine.
+The field of naturopathic medicine has shown continuing demand due to increased importance on preventive and holistic medicine.
 Naturopathic medicine has recently experienced a resurgence as an increasingly health-conscious public utilizes natural therapies as a complement or alternative to more conventional approaches to medicine.
-The comprehensive nature of naturopathic medicine lends itself well to those looking for a more individualized health care experience.
-Learn more about what naturopathic medicine means at UWS and why to pursue a career as an NMD.

 Accreditation